rahul2512/MSK_ML_gamma/README.md

 # MSK_ML_gamma
-#This file contains the code corresponding to the article "Generalisation and Robustness of Different Supervised Machine Learning Algorithms for Biomechanical Modelling."
+#This file contains the code corresponding to the article "Generalisation and Robustness of Supervised Machine Learning Algorithms for Biomechanical Modelling."

 #A HPC cluster was used to run the complete cross-validation runs which are not feasible to run on a normap laptop.
 However, few instances, can be easily done using the function "specific" and "specific_CV" in pytorch.py, respectively.